awsdocs/aws-dms-user-guide/doc_source/CHAP_LargeDBs.SBS.configure-dms-agent-linux-host.mysql.md

 # MySQL<a name="CHAP_LargeDBs.SBS.configure-dms-agent-linux-host.mysql"></a>

-Install MySQL Connector/ODBC for Linux, version 5\.2\.6 or later\.
+Install MySQL Connector/ODBC for Linux, version 5\.2\.6 or higher\.

 Make sure that the `/etc/odbcinst.ini` file contains an entry for MySQL, as shown in the following example\.